CanberraUAV/admin/in-progres/SES-presentation.rst

 http://en.wikipedia.org/wiki/Australian_Capital_Territory_Emergency_Services_Agency

-It was suggested that we make contact with someone from the Planning and Logistics section of the above agency to further discuss hypothetical inter-operate as part of a larger emergency service response.
+It was suggested that we make contact with someone from the Planning and Logistics section of the above agency to further discuss hypothetical inter-operation as part of a larger emergency service response.

 SES Training